-COVID-19 Arts Impact Fund
+COVID-19 Arts Impact Fund for Artists

 CNY Arts has made available a limited pot of funding for COVID-19 Arts Impact Grants that support individual professional artists affected by the COVID-19 pandemic.
 Funds will be provided through a competitive peer panel regrant process administered by CNY Arts.

 Application Deadline: A very limited pot of funds are available.
 CNY Arts is accepting applications on a rolling basis.
 (Updated September 2021)

 Eligible Counties: Cayuga, Cortland, Herkimer, Madison, Oneida, Onondaga, and Oswego